0-hack/DefenderLab/README.md

   ```

 ---

+## Security
+- Set up a firewall or third-party access control if you plan to expose this publicly.
+- If you're using Cloudflare Tunnel, you can implement an access policy to restrict access to your domain.
+However, on cloud servers, your public IP remains exposed.
+- Ensure your firewall is configured to block direct access via the server’s IP address.
+- You can run setup_defenderlab.sh to allow only localhost access (compatible with Cloudflare Tunnel) and deny all external traffic to ports like 3000 and 5000.
+Remember to change the port detail on your docker-compose.yaml from "3000:3000" to "127.0.0.1:3000:3000"
+- SSH (port 22) remains open in this firewall rule to retain remote access.

 ## Notes
 - This project is under active development.
 More features and improvements will be added as time permits.